fullstack-development/developers-roadmap/backend/python/junior-1/python.md

   - What is it used for?
   - What are it's pros?
   - What are it's cons?
-- Variables
+- Variable
   - What is it?
   - What restrictions does a varibale name have?
-- Data types
+- Data type
   - Which exist?
   - What are they used for?
+- How to find out variable's type?
 - What is `None` keyword?
-- How to find out variable's type?
 - Object mutability
   - What is it?
   - Which objects are mutable?